Wandering Sinnte by Augustus John, published 1908-1909. Lithograph on paper.

 John Sampson and Augustus John

 Augustus John had spent much time in Liverpool at the beginning of 20th century.
 He had taught at the University College and become a life-long friend of Sampson.
 In spite of his bohemian lifestyle, John served as a Major in the Canadian Army during the First World War, painting the portraits of Canadian infantrymen.
-There is a fantastic example of his work from this period in the exhibition.
+There is a fantastic example of his work from this period in the exhibition The Last Bohemian: Augustus John, which is at the Lady Lever Art Gallery until 30 August 2021.

 Caricature of John Sampson by Augustus John, about 1931.
 Pen and black ink on paper.